robcarver17/pysystemtrade/docs/introduction.md

 A full list of stages would include:

-1. Preprocessing some raw data
+1. Preprocessing some raw data (which we don't cover in this introduction)
 2. Running some trading rules over it to generate forecasts
 3. Scaling and capping those forecasts
 4. Combining forecasts together